Savas21/Thebestteamever/README.md

 ### **OBJECTIVE**:
 An external investor will invest in an undervalued or underpublicized team organization and seek the greatest returns through the organization’s competitive success.
+Becuase the team has high win-rate, and has potential to gain more fans.
 ### **PARAMETERS/SCOPE**:
 We will only include the most competitve leagues in **NA** and **EU** regions.
 Does not include “B-League” (NACS, EUCS, etc.)
 We will look at the popularity and win rates of 10 teams per region (20 teams).